HaosenHe/College-Fed-Dashboards/README.md

    <img src="Capture.PNG" />

-    *  copy the link and go to the webpage using your browser
+    *  copy the link in the output and go to the webpage using your browser

 * How contribute to the dashboard (you need to learn some basic Git to do this):